SarvaniBalivada/athlete/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Firebase project with Authentication and Firestore enabled
+- Authentication and database service of your choice
-- Service account key for Firebase Admin SDK

 ## Installation